 Low porosity hair needs lots of moisture.
-I have always known my hair needed a lot of moisture but now I know why!
-I need to start looking into oils and creams that will penetrate the hair shaft and actually moisturise effectively and are on the lighter side to keep my hair from getting overloaded.
+I’ve always known my hair needed this but now I know why!
+I need to start looking into oils and creams that will penetrate the hair shaft and actually moisturise effectively.
 I have heard that low porosity hair may not benefit from protein treatments but I will need to look into this further as I know protein treatments help your hair stay strong.
-This sounds like a bit of a catch 22 to me, protein may make my hair stiff and brittle but protein may also make my hair stronger.
-Hmmm…
+This sounds like a bit of a catch 22 to me. 🤔

 And now for density.

 I feel like my hair must be dense.
 It doesn’t move AT ALL!
 I assumed that’s what density meant.
 Then I saw that people where saying it’s the thickness of each individual hair strand.
-I have no idea how the heck I am supposed to know this, I would think all hair strands to human eyes look pretty fine and pretty similar.
+I have no idea how the heck I’m supposed to know this, I would think all hair strands to human eyes look pretty similar.
 Do I need to borrow someone else’s hair to compare it with?

 The first thing I read started talking about counting the number of strands in a square inch of my scalp and I said “Bye”.
 I found a better and easier test on Naturally Curly which says you should place your hair in a ponytail and assess how thick the ponytail is.
 Low density hair will have a diameter of less than 2 inches.
 Medium density is 2-3 inches.
 High density is 4 inches or more.
-I assume this is just a loose ponytail and although my hair has the appearance of being really thick when in its free state, I think, from memory, my ponytails are probably on the slimmer side.
-I would say that I have low to medium density.
+I assume this is just a loose ponytail, so my loose ponytails are probably on the thicker side.
+I would say that I have medium to high density.

 So what does this mean for how I treat my hair?

-Again I need to be using lighter products to not weigh my hair down, which is actually what I want to hear because if one test said I need to use lighter textured products and the other said I need to use heavy creams, I would be so confused!
+Again I need to be using heavier products which is actually what I want to hear because if one test said I need to use lighter textured products and the other said I need to use heavy creams, I would be so confused!
 I would be tempted to give up if it wasn’t for the fact that I have no hair and I want it back!